Source Code Data Augmentation for Deep Learning: A Survey: Source Code Data Augmentation Methods for Deep Learning

 \subsection{Rule-based Techniques}

-Source code is specific by context-free grammars, which impose specific syntax rules that must be followed by the code to be successfully compiled and executed by a machine.
-A large number of DA methods utilize \textit{predetermined rules} to transform the programs without breaking syntax rules.
-Specifically, these rules mainly leverage abstract syntax trees (ASTs) to transform the code snippets.
+A large number of DA methods utilize \textit{predetermined rules} to transform the programs without breaking syntax rules and semantics.
+Specifically, these rules mainly implicitly leverage ASTs to transform the code snippets.
 The transformations can include operations such as replacing variable names, renaming method names, and inserting dead code.
 Besides the basic program syntax, some code transformations consider deeper structural information, such as control-flow graph (CGF) and use-define chains (UDG)~\cite{quiring2019misleading}.
-Additionally, a small part of rule-based DA techniques also focuses on augmenting the natural language context in the code snippets, including doc-strings and comments~\cite{bahrami2021augmentedcode, song2022not, Park2023ContrastiveLW}.
-We illustrate a DA example utilizing ASTs in Figure~\ref{fig:rule_da_example}.
+Additionally, a small part of rule-based DA techniques focuses on augmenting the natural language context in the code snippets, including doc-strings and comments~\cite{bahrami2021augmentedcode, song2022not, Park2023ContrastiveLW}.
+We illustrate a rule-based DA example relying on program grammars in Figure~\ref{fig:rule_da_example}.